Indri: Distribution

-This lemur inhabits the lowland and montane forests along the eastern coast of Madagascar, from the Réserve Spéciale d’Anjanaharibe-Sud in the north to the Mangoro River in the south.
+This lemur inhabits the lowland and montane forests along the eastern coast of Madagascar, from the Réserve Spéciale d'Anjanaharibe-Sud in the north to the Mangoro River in the south.
 They are absent from the Masoala Peninsula and the Marojejy National Park, even though both regions are connected to forests where indri do occur less than 40 km away.

 Relationship with humans

 Mythology

 Across Madagascar, the indri is revered and protected by fady (taboos).
 Countless variations are given on the legend of the indri's origins, but they all treat it as a sacred animal, not to be hunted or harmed.

-Most legends establish a close relationship between the indri and humans, and many invoke a common ancestry.
-In some regions, two brothers were believed to have lived together in the forest until one of them decided to leave and cultivate the land.
-That brother became the first human, and the brother who stayed in the forest became the first indri.
-The indri cries in mourning for his brother who went astray.

-Another legend tells of a man who went hunting in the forest and did not return.
+A legend tells of a man who went hunting in the forest and did not return.
 His absence worried his son, who went out looking for him.
 When the son also disappeared, the rest of the villagers ventured into the forest seeking the two, but discovered only two large lemurs sitting in the trees: the first indri.
 The boy and his father had transformed.
 In some versions, only the son transforms, and the wailing of the babakoto is analogous to the father's wailing for his lost son.

 Another human-like characteristic of the indri is its behavior in the sun.
 Like its sifaka relatives, the indri frequently engages in what has been described as sun-bathing or sun-worshipping.
 As the sun rises each morning, it will sit and face it from a tree branch with its legs crossed, back straight, hands low with palms facing out or resting on its knees, and eyes half-closed.
 Biologists are hesitant to call this behavior sun worship, as the term may be overly anthropomorphic.
 However, many Malagasy people do believe that the indri worships the sun.